Climate of China: Typhoons and flooding

+Tornadoes

+Tornadoes occur frequently across China.
+Over 400 are recorded each year, with some reaching EF3 intensity.
+On 23 June 2016, a violent EF4 tornado ripped through the city of Yancheng in Jiangsu, killing 98 people and injuring 846, many of them critically.
+Tornadoes occur most frequently in the eastern regions of China, but activity is also prevalent in the southern and central regions.

 Sunshine

 Annual sunshine duration ranges from less than 1,000 hours in parts of Sichuan and Chongqing to over 3,000 hours in parts of Xinjiang and Qinghai, including Golmud.
 Some areas of Tibet, including Lhasa, are also sunny.
 Seasonal patterns in sunshine vary considerably by region, but overall, the north and the Tibetan Plateau are sunnier than the south of the country.
-In some cities in southern China such as Hong Kong, spring is the cloudiest season and autumn is the sunniest.
+In some cities in southern China, such as Hong Kong, spring is the cloudiest season and autumn is the sunniest.

 Environmental issues

 In 2020, China ranked 120th out of 180 countries in the Environmental Performance Index.
 The government has taken actions to mitigate environmental issues, but some media has criticized the actions as inadequate.